My newest piece, The Saffron Gatherers is inspired from an ancient fresco painting known by the same name.

 The Cup of Nestor

-The Cup of Nestor was discovered in 1954 at a Greek colony in Italy.
+The Cup of Nestor was discovered in 1954 at what had been an ancient Greek colony in Italy.
 The cup was probably formed and fired in 750 BC.
 Some years later, someone scratched letters on it.
 It is one of the earliest extant examples of the use of an alphabet.

 What is an alphabet?